 Thank you for any clarity you provide.

-The most common side effects are nausea, diarrhoea and tiredness.
-These usually get easier after the first week or so.
+If mild side effects occur, they usually get easier after the first week or two as your body adjusts.

 PEP that contains a drug called efavirenz is not recommended in the UK, though is used in some countries where there is less choice for HIV drugs.
 Efavirenz has a higher risk of side effects including mood changes and vivid dreams.